tanoconsulting/euts/README.md

 The eZPlatform Ultimate Test Stack
 ==================================

-Makes it easy to run _integration_ or _functional_ tests for eZPlatform/eZPublish bundles, supporting CI scenarios.
+Makes it easy to run _integration_ or _functional_ tests for eZPlatform/eZPublish bundles, both locally (via Docker) and on popular CI services such as Travis or GitHub Actions.

-The target users are developers of open-source bundles for eZPlatform/eZPublish, who want to make sure their code works with a specific version of the CMS, or a combination of versions.
+The target users are developers of open-source bundles for eZPlatform/eZPublish, who want to make sure their code works with a specific version of the CMS, or on a combination of versions.

-It works by setting up a set of Docker Containers as test environment.
-In the main container, the desired version of eZP is installed and the database is created with the stock schema definition.
-At this point, the testsuite of the bundle in question can be executed.

 Features:

 * allows to run your bundle's tests on any version of eZPublish-Community, eZPlatform 1 and eZPlatform 2
-* allows to run your bundle's tests on many versions of MySQL
 * allows to run your bundle's tests on multiple versions of eZPlatform/eZPublish from a single source directory
 * allows to specify extra composer packages to be installed and bundles to be activated
+* allows to run your bundle's tests on many versions of MySQL (local execution only)
-* provides a single command-line tool for managing the test stack and running tests, including maintenance operations such as database reset, logs cleanup, etc...
+* provides a single command-line tool for managing the test stack and running tests, including maintenance operations such as database reset, logs cleanup, etc... (local execution only)

-_Stay tuned for the first release..._
+It works by setting up a set of Docker Containers as test environment.
+In the main container, the desired version of eZP is installed and configured and the database is created with the stock schema definition.
+At this point, the testsuite of the bundle in question can be executed.

 Requirements
 ------------